Wanted Man (Ratt song)

 "Wanted Man" is the first track on American heavy metal band Ratt's album Out of the Cellar.
 It was also featured on the soundtrack for the 1985 film Weird Science.
 The song was composed by Robbin Crosby, Stephen Pearcy, and Joey Cristofanilli (who was briefly filling in for full-time Ratt bassist Juan Croucier), and it was the second biggest hit on the album (note: "Back for More" did not qualify for a chart position since it was not an actual single release), reaching number 87 on the Billboard Hot 100 and 38 on the Billboard Mainstream Rock Tracks chart.

+Background

+The song was written in an abandoned building guitarist Warren DeMartini and former bassist Joey Cristofanilli were squatting in on Sunset Strip in Los Angeles.
+The riff was Cristofanilli's idea.
+On the lyrics, singer Stephen Pearcy said, "Everybody wants to be a cowboy, right?
+That's the whole premise of that."

 Music video

 The music video for the song is based on a wild west theme.
 In the video, the band members are a group of wanted men also known as "The Ratt Gang," the name being taken from a line in the song.
 The band members end up getting into a gun fight with another gang of cowboys who were also up to no good.